 Sometimes your pet may experience conditions that require diagnostic tools such as an ultrasound.
 Our vets at Montecito Pet Hospital in Montecito talk about what ultrasounds are and how our veterinary diagnostic lab and pharmacy can help diagnose your pet.

 When it comes to our pets there are many moments in their lives when they get into adventures that result in possible injury or just like humans, they can be genetically predisposed to a variety of health conditions.

 Therefore, they can easily get into things they shouldn’t, or end up with cysts or tumors that require treatment.
 Ultrasounds transmit sound waves into your pet’s body to produce an image of a specific part of the body.

 This technology is non-invasive and can be used to diagnose various conditions such as pericardial effusion and hemoabdomen (blood around the heart and in the abdomen).

 Why are ultrasounds needed?

 An ultrasound can help us examine the structure of your pet’s organs so we can discover and identify blockages or objects.

 At Montecito Pet Hospital in Montecito, all ultrasounds and other diagnostic imaging are done in our in-house veterinary diagnostic laboratory.
 Our vets use ultrasounds and other diagnostic tools to provide an accurate diagnosis of your pet’s medical issues, so we can give effective treatment.

-Using the ultrasound, we can distinguish soft tissue masses from foreign bodies or fluid - a task we might find challenging or impossible to accomplish with a digital x-ray.
+Using ultrasound, we can distinguish soft tissue masses from foreign bodies or fluid - a task we might find challenging or impossible to accomplish with a digital x-ray.
 The sound waves the ultrasound generates are not harmful or painful to your cat or dog.